-CORE COURSE DESCRIPTIONS (2016)
+CORE COURSE DESCRIPTIONS (2017)

-P10CF01 Academic Skills (AS Core 1)
+P10CF01 Academic Skills 1(AS Core 1)

-This course will introduce students to essential skills for academic theological work at postgraduate level.
+This core course offered as academic skills 1 will introduce students to essential skills for academic theological work at postgraduate level.
 The course concentrates on academic reading and writing of theological texts, and of critical thinking as a permeation feature.
-It creates the foundation for postgraduate theological work on which invididual courses in different disciplines can build, and also for the course in research skills offered later in the year.
+It creates the foundation for postgraduate theological work on which individual courses in different disciplines can build, and also for the course in research skills offered as academic skills 2.

-P10CF02 Research Skills (AS Core 2)
+P10CF02 Research Skills(AS Core 2)

-This course is designed to help students develop skills in designing and conducting academic research projects under supervision, including an academic thesis.
+This core course offered as academic skills 2is designed to help students develop skills in designing and conducting academic research projects under supervision, including an academic thesis.
 The course will present practical skills and their theoretical underpinnings as far as they are relevant to research in the theological disciplines.